ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 For example, the access is restricted on `localhost:1337/api/userInfo`.

-To check the auth logic we should create a user and a client in our database.
+To check the auth logic, we should create a user and a client in our database.
 Use this node application, which will create the necessary objects and remove redundant from collections.
 It helps quickly clean the tokens and users for testing.

 {% highlight js %}
 var log                 = require('./libs/log')(module);